-You may not remember the date Friday the 25th of November 2016, but you’ll certainly know the name “Black Friday.”
+Friday the 25th of November may be a date you don’t recognise, but you’ll certainly know the name “Black Friday.”
 Yes it’s that time of year again, where retailers offer large discounts and people clamber over each other for biggest flat screen TV.

 But what makes people so frantic on this specific day?

 Black Friday has now become the biggest shopping day of the year in the UK with the Salmon network predicting we will spend £5 billion during the Black Friday 5-day-week.
 This day is traditionally American and falls the day after Thanksgiving – ironic how on one day Americans will be enjoying turkey and giving thanks for all the blessings in their lives, and the next they will be arguing over a blender in Target.